 As part of CERCLA §107 and §113 cost recovery actions, evaluated the lateral and vertical extent of TCE and other halogenated VOCs at a site in Orange County, California.
 Used largely historical sampling results to assess potential sources and timing of releases.
 Bracketed the most likely dates of the release(s), and concluded that they were due to illicit dumping subsequent to client having vacated the Site.
 Reviewed and evaluated pilot tests and corrective actions by subsequent owner and plaintiff.
 Showed that costs associated with excavation and ex-situ soil venting were neither reasonable nor necessary, by demonstrating via mass-balance calculations (based all on measurements and data collected by plaintiff) that the excavated soils contained no free product (DNAPL) and therefore, should not have been excavated.
 Concluded that the remedy originally selected in the feasibility study, in situ chemical oxidation by potassium permanganate injection, would have been a more cost-effective alternative.
 This conclusion was supported by the subsequent successful application of that technology to treat areas with residual contamination surrounding the excavation.

 Conducted a feasibility study for sediment remediation in San Diego Bay at the NASSCO and Southwest Marine shipyard facilities.
-The feasibility study included an assessment of impacts on beneficial uses, technical feasibility, and economic feasibility, such as effects on the shipyards, the local economy, and national security.
+The feasibility study incorporated a net environmental benefits analysis (NEBA) approach to assessment of impacts on beneficial uses, technical feasibility, and economic feasibility, such as effects on the shipyards, the local economy, and national security.
 Exponent worked closely with the shipyards’ facilities staff and remedial design consultant to develop realistic remedial alternatives that accurately reflected site-specific physical and logistical constraints.
 Remedial alternatives were evaluated by balancing incremental improvements to beneficial uses with the incremental costs of successively larger cleanup areas.
 The positive and negative effects of the remedial alternatives were combined with assessments of current biological conditions at the shipyards to derive quantitative estimates of beneficial use improvements/impairments for each remedial alternative.
 Semi-quantitative valuations of aquatic wildlife, aquatic-dependent wildlife, and human health beneficial uses were developed to evaluate beneficial-use outcomes under alternative remedial scenarios.
 The analysis of beneficial-use outcomes, when combined with remedial costs, was used to facilitate cost/benefit analysis for the remedial alternatives.
 The analysis demonstrated that beneficial-use outcomes were not significantly better for alternatives using active remedial measures than for a monitored natural attenuation remedy.
 The feasibility study showed that the most appropriate remedial alternative for the shipyards was monitored natural attenuation.

 Conducted a focused feasibility study for the head of the Thea Foss Waterway, a Superfund site contaminated with MGP wastes including coal tar and creosote within and beneath sediment.
 Screened technologies to identify those applicable to the site.
 Developed, prepared cost estimates for, and evaluated remedial alternatives.